 Water

-It is no surprise that water comes first when it comes to oral and physical health.
-Water helps in keeping your mouth clean by washing away leftover food particles stuck in your mouth that bacteria thrive on, causing cavities that can damage teeth.
+It is no surprise that water is essential for maintaining both your oral and physical health.
+Drinking water every minute keeps your mouth clean by washing away leftover food particles and cavity-causing bacteria.

-It also prevents the risk of dry mouth, a common risk factor for tooth decay.
-It doesn’t contain any sugar or acid to wear on your tooth enamel, and drinking water can fight off cavities, too.
+It also prevents dry mouth and bad breath, a common risk factor for tooth decay.
+It doesn’t contain any sugar or acid, and it also fights against cavities.

 -